How To Create a Cheap Meal Plan

 - Meal Two, shred chicken for enchiladas or tacos next day.

 - Use Three, use chicken bones and scraps for making your own homemade chicken stock.
-Cover bones with water, garnish with herbs, salt, pepper, (and celery and carrots if you have it).
-Simmer for about 3 hours.
+Cover bones with water, garnish with herbs, (and celery, onions, carrots if you have it).
+Simmer for about 3 - 4 hours.
 Strain and keep the broth.
 Freeze in individual portion sizes to be used whenever needed.
-Way cheaper and broth is super healthy.
+Way cheaper and broth is super healthy without added preservatives.

 10. Are there items that can be omitted from the grocery list?
 This is a question that is hard to ask, but pertinent in certain situations.
-We've cut out some things such as boxed cereals (we buy bagged off-brand cereal now haha), yogurt, ice cream, and excess fruits or vegetables.
+We've cut out some things such as cereals (if we buy, it's the bagged version), yogurt, ice cream, excess fruits or vegetables, other pre-packaged foods.

-11. Don't throw out everything.
+11. Don't throw it out just yet.
 Consider if you can use certain vegetables or fruits in baked/ cooked form.
 I just made a marvelous apple butter in the crock pot when I didn't use them up fast enough...
 This made me need to bake a loaf of fresh bread.
 So delicious yet cheap.

 12. On your last day of planned meals, check to see if there are any remaining ingredients.
 Try to extend these ingredients by being creative for dinner that night.
-Mine is usually some easy pasta dish, or enchiladas.
+Mine is usually some easy pasta dish, enchiladas, stir fry, fried rice, or simple soup.
 Usually always vegetarian.

 13. Remember that you don't have to live off of Ramen Noodles and Taco Bell.
 Healthy meals can still be made at home on the cheap.